 - Zeale, M.R.K., Davidson-Watts, I. and Jones, G. (2012) Home range use and habitat selection by barbastelle bats (Barbastella barbastellus): implications for conservation.
 Journal of Mammalogy, 93: 1110–1118.

 About the Author: In addition to the NBP, Matt Cook is involved in several other bat research and conservation projects and groups, including the Bat Conservation Trust National Nathusius’ Pipistrelle Project and the Romanian Centre for Bat Research and Conservation.
-He is also a professional ecological consultant with RPS Europe.
+He is also a professional freelance ecological consultant.
 Matt has ten years experience specialising in bat work and is licensed by Natural England for this, to an advanced level.

 Matt would like to thank everyone who has supported the NBP to date, either directly or indirectly.
 Special thanks are due to: Michael Walker of NBG for his continued support; the Heritage Lottery Fund; the landowners that have accommodated surveys, especially Hill Holt Wood (Oliver Woodman), the Flintham Estate (Sir Robert Hildyard) and the Creswell Crags Heritage Trust (Paul Kaye); Dr Jon Russ and Lois Browne (Warwickshire Bat Group) for technical guidance and the project idea respectively; Nottingham Trent University (Dr Sam Bremner-Harrison) for equipment loans, and RSK Environment Ltd for equipment loans, mapping and technical review.
 However, the help with fieldwork from over 70 volunteers since 2015, from most Midlands bat groups, has been especially appreciated, particularly the regular assistance from a small but very dedicated team from NBG.